 Ballona Creek Renaissance (BCR) is a Culver City-based 501(c)(3) non-profit organization dedicated to facilitating the long-term renewal of Ballona Creek and its watershed.
 In partnership with public agencies, non-profit organizations, schools, businesses and community members, BCR promotes environmental, artistic, recreational and educational projects while respecting the creek's essential role in regional flood protection.

+For a lower-resolution version for a mobile device or a tablet, try this version: 480x270 pixels, 13MB: CLICK HERE.
 Both versions of the video are MP4 files.
-Older operating systems such as Windows XP may not have a built-in MP4 player.
+Older operating systems such as Windows XP may not have a built-in MP4 player, so you'd have to install one.

 Join us in making a difference, as we, our partners and community members transform an ugly storm drain into a vital habitat for native plants and animals and an attractive resource for education and recreation for walkers, joggers, and cyclists.